 I was 30 years old and my life was objectively great—I was getting married to my best friend, I had two cats that made me laugh daily, a roof over my head, and my mum had just recovered from cancer for the second time.
 It's fair to say that my gratitude practice was in full swing and I had a LOT to be thankful for.

 Yet, I noticed tension creeping up on me... frequently feeling sick in my stomach, quite shaky, and—bizarrely—sweaty when doing absolutely nothing.
 I completely shook it off as something totally normal for any busy human.
 My life was great.
 I should've been happy—but that didn't change the fact that I was struggling to catch my breath, even just sitting in front of a screen.

 The first time I woke up at 2am full of energy, I found it a bit strange, but—I'll admit—I was also kind of naively excited.
 I was ready to carpe diem and smash through my work, making me doubly productive.

-I continued with this narrative for two-three weeks, ignoring the obvious fact that this was clearly not healthy behaviour, especially considering the growing anxiety I felt during the day.
+I continued with this narrative for two-three weeks, ignoring the obvious fact that this was clearly not healthy behaviour, especially considering the growing tension I felt during the day.

 But, maybe I was the new Elon Musk—after all, he only sleeps two hours a night, right?

 I didn't label it insomnia.
-I didn't really know what was going on, only that my anxiety was getting worse, and my energy was spiking at all the wrong times.
+I didn't really know what was going on, only that my energy was spiking at all the wrong times.